 That is what your customers want.
 That is what they will reward.
 The company that gives it to them is the company that has a defensible competitive advantage.
 I am not talking about marketing tactics.
 Helping is about how you fundamentally improve your customer’s world, help them solve problems, and deliver them the change they need.

-Can you help them in such a way that you create an experience that the customer just has to come back and have again?
+Can you help them so that you create an experience that the customer has to come back and have again?
 That is what you are shooting for.

 So what is your strategy to be the first company to help?

-A few options for manufacturing marketing strategies include Inbound marketing, content marketing, thought leadership, account-based marketing, outbound marketing and doing nothing.
 That last one is more popular than you might think.
 Just let the sales team connect with prospects and generate leads.
 Marketing is just creating brochures and prepping for the trade show in these types of companies.
-And it is a strategy by choice, not a good one mind you, but it is a choice.
+And it is a strategy by choice, not a good one, mind you, but it is a choice.

 Other key aspects of strategy development are the resources available and the timing of your goals.